scottlamb/moonfire-nvr/README.md

 * libuuid from (util-linux)[https://en.wikipedia.org/wiki/Util-linux].
 * [SQLite3](https://www.sqlite.org/).

-On Ubuntu 15.10 or Raspbian Jessie, the following command will install all pre-requisites (see also the `Build-Depends` field in `debian/control`):
+On Ubuntu 15.10 or Raspbian Jessie, the following command will install most pre-requisites (see also the `Build-Depends` field in `debian/control`):

     $ sudo apt-get install \